How to create class boards and organize student work.

-#TackkTip: Collect, sort and see your students' assignments on a class Tackkboard.
+#TackkTip: Collect, sort and see your students' assignments on a class board.

-Tackkboards are collections of Tackks, tiled as thumbnails on the screen.
+Boards are collections of Tackks, tiled as thumbnails on the screen.
 Boards are created when you add tags to your Tackk.
-Tag it "#Gettysburg Address" and your Tackk will show up on the Gettysburg Address Tackkboard (see?).
+Tag it "#Gettysburg Address" and your Tackk will show up on the Gettysburg Address board (see?).
 You can do the same thing for your classroom and assignments.

 Follow these three steps:

-1. Decide how you would like to organize your students' Tackks.
-Some teachers use their classroom names or course sections (i.e., Ms. Gordimer, History 3), others use the assignment name or a combination.
-Choose a convention and stick to it.
+1. Decide how you want to organize your students' Tackks.
+Some teachers use their classroom names or course sections (i.e., #Ms Gordimer), others use the assignment name or a combination (i.e., MLKproject).
+Our recommendation: Ask students to always use your name to tag, then give them project-specific tags for further organization.

 2. Show your students how to tag their Tackks.
 Piece of cake!
-Instruct your students to scroll to the bottom of their Tackks, where it says "add tags to your Tackk."
+Instruct your students to select the 'Options' tab in the editor (4th tab), where it says "Tackkboards."
 Click and start typing.
 Tackk will auto-suggest tags.
 You should give students conventions and specifications to follow for your use.

 3. Include tagging specifications and conventions in each assignment.
 Tell students what to tag their Tackks for every assignment.
 Keep in mind: you can use multiple tags.
 Consider requiring students to tag your name, course section and assignment name.
 You, the teacher, can then collect all Tackks under your name and sort them per course section and filter them by assignment.